ryanhellyer/login_package_demo/README.md

 This is a demo package that extracts the authentication controllers from a Laravel application.

+**Note:** This code heavily borrows from [Laravel Breeze](https://github.com/laravel/breeze), a Laravel starter kit for authentication scaffolding.

 ## Installation

 1. Add the package to your `composer.json` file: